airportyh/Indentinator/README.md

 =============

-Indentinator is a Ruby script that inspects and changes the indentation in your source files. _Indent your code the way you really want._
+Indentinator is a Ruby script that inspects and changes the indentation in your source files. _Indent your code the way you want._

 Install
 =======